 This post may contain affiliate links.

-Purple Versus Blue Shampoo
+Blue Vs Purple Shampoo

 If you’ve wondered down the hair aisle recently, you may have noticed something new: blue shampoo.
 Although purple shampoo has been around for years, blue shampoo is relatively new.
 So you might be wondering should I use blue shampoo or purple shampoo and what’s the difference between them?
-I’m giving you the low down on purple shampoo vs blue shampoo: the differences and which one is right for you and your hair.
+I’m giving you the low down on blue shampoo vs purple shampoo: the differences and which one is right for you and your hair.